ElenaS13/SpringHibernateNotes/README.md

 you simply specify the wiring via configurations or annotations.
 * Declarative programming with Aspect-Oriented Programming - add some application-wide services to given objects
 * Minimazie boilerplate Java code

+##### Spring Projects

+* Spring projects are additional S modules built on top of the core S Framework.
+Only use what you need